 How do I get rid of Carpet Moths Carpet Moth Larvae?

 If you see a moth flying around your home, it is likely that there are larvae present as well.
 You should check for these by looking at the baseboards and behind furniture.
-If you find any larvae, take them outside immediately so they can’t spread disease.
+If you find any larvae, take them outside immediately so they can’t spread the disease.
 Do not use pesticides near areas with food or water sources.

 Signs Of Carpet Moths